Bacon Tomato Mashed Potatoes

 Bacon tomato mashed potatoes in a vintage serving bowl on a wooden board.

-Well, there are times when I think if I have to look at one more green bean I’ll just run screaming from the kitchen.
+Well, there are times when I think if I have to look at one more green bean, I’ll just run screaming from the kitchen.
 That’s when I know it’s time to get more creative with the sides.

 This is one of our family’s favorite mashed potato dishes EVER.
 There’s nothing fancy or fussy about it; it’s just packed full of good, familiar flavors.
 Next time you need a good, rib-sticking side dish, give this one a try!

-• Kids love it! (it’s almost like a BLT mixed with mashed potatoes – who wouldn’t love that?)
+• Kids love it!
+It’s almost like a BLT mixed with mashed potatoes – who wouldn’t love that?

-• It’s portable (you can take it to covered dish dinners or picnics without worry since there’s no dairy in it)
+• It’s portable.
+You can take it to covered dish dinners or picnics without worry since there’s no dairy in it.

-• Red potatoes (this recipe works best with a waxy type of potato since it isn’t whipped with cream or milk and butter like traditional mashed potatoes)
+• Red potatoes — This recipe works best with a waxy type of potato since it isn’t whipped with cream or milk and butter like traditional mashed potatoes.

-• Chicken broth (adds loads of flavor and brings all the other ingredients together)
+• Chicken broth — Adds loads of flavor and brings all the other ingredients together.

-• Bacon (well if you don’t like bacon, I can’t help you)
+• Bacon — Well, if you don’t like bacon, I can’t help you.

-• Tomato and green onions (combined with the bacon and chicken stock, they add the signature flavors to the recipe)
+• Tomato and green onions — Combined with the bacon and chicken stock, they add the signature flavors to the recipe.

-• Salt and pepper (the classic seasoning duo; they go everywhere together)
+• Salt and pepper — The classic seasoning duo; they go everywhere together.

-• Sour cream (totally optional, but I’m telling you a dollop on top of your serving takes this over the top)
+• Sour cream — Totally optional, but I’m telling you a dollop on top of your serving takes this over the top.

-How to Make BLT Smashed Potatoes
+How to Make Bacon Tomato Mashed Potatoes

 Left: diced potatoes on a cutting board; Right: potatoes boiling in a pot.

-STEP 1.
-Cut the potatoes into approximately one-inch pieces.
+1. Cut the potatoes into approximately one-inch pieces.

-STEP 2.
-Place the potatoes in a pot with lightly salted water.
+2. Place the potatoes in a pot with lightly salted water.
 Bring to a boil and cook for 12 to 15 minutes or until tender.

 Left: diced green onions on a cutting board; Right: diced tomatoes o a cutting board.

-STEPS 3-4.
+3-4.
 While the potatoes cook, dice the green onions and the tomato.
 Set them aside.

 Left: bacon in a skillet; Right: bacon and green onions in a skillet.

-STEP 5.
-Cook the bacon 3-5 minutes until it begins to crisp and has rendered most of its fat.
+1. Cook the bacon 3-5 minutes until it begins to crisp and has rendered most of its fat.
 Drain the excess fat on paper towels.

-STEP 6.
-Return the bacon to the pan and add the green onions.
+2. Return the bacon to the pan and add the green onions.
 Cook 3-5 minutes more until the onions are tender.
 Set aside.

 Left: potatoes partly mashed in a pot; Center: adding chicken stock to partly mashed potatoes; Right: completely mashed potatoes.

-STEP 7.
-Drain the potatoes and return them to the pot.
+1. Drain the potatoes and return them to the pot.
 Start mashing the potatoes, adding about half the chicken broth.

-STEP 8.
-Continue mashing and gradually adding stock.
+2. Continue mashing and gradually adding stock.

-STEP 9.
-Mash until the potatoes are a rough, chunky texture.
+3. Mash until the potatoes are a rough, chunky texture.

 Left: bacon, onions, and tomatoes added to mashed potatoes; Right: bacon and tomatoes folded into mashed potatoes.

-STEP 10.
-Add the bacon, onions, and tomatoes to the pot.
+1. Add the bacon, onions, and tomatoes to the pot.

-STEP 11.
-Fold together with the potatoes.
+2. Fold together with the potatoes.
 Season with salt and pepper to taste.
 Serve with a dollop of sour cream if desired.

 Can I use any other kind of potatoes for this recipe?